 Gross Margins – Colgate Case Study Example

-Shipping and handling costs may be reported either in Cost of Sales or Selling General and Admin Expenses.
-Colgate has however, reported these costs as a part of Selling General and Admin Expenses.
-If such expenses are included in Cost of Sales, then the Gross margin of colgate would have decreased by 770 bps from 58.6% to 50.9% and decreased by 770bps and 750 bps in 2014 and 2013 respectively.
+Shipping and handling costs may be reported either in the Cost of Sales or Selling General and Admin Expenses.
+Colgate has, however, reported these costs as a part of Selling General and Admin Expenses.
+If such expenses are included in the Cost of Sales, then the Gross margin of Colgate would have decreased by 770 bps from 58.6% to 50.9% and decreased by 770bps and 750 bps in 2014 and 2013, respectively.

 source: – Colgate 10K 2015, pg 46

 Operating profit or Earnings Before Interest and Taxes (EBIT) margin measures the rate of profit on sales after operating expenses.
 Operating income can be thought of as the “bottom line” from operations.Operating Profit Margin = EBIT / Sales

 Let us take a simple Operating Profit Margin calculation example,

 Assume from the Sales of a firm is $1,000 and its COGS is $600

 EBIT = Gross Profit – SG&A – D&A = $400 – $100 – $50 = $250

 - Please note that some analyst takes EBITDA (Earning before interest taxes depreciation and amortization) instead of EBIT as Operating Profit.
 If this is so, they assume that depreciation and amortization are non-operating expenses.

 - The most analyst prefers taking EBIT as Operating Profit.
 Operating Profit Margin is most commonly tracked by analysts.